ric2b/Vivaldi-browser/chromium/docs/linux_eclipse_dev.md

 1. Turn off "Refresh using native hooks or polling"
 1. Click "Apply"

+Chromium uses C++11, so tell the indexer about it.
+Otherwise it will get confused about things like std::unique_ptr.

+1. Open Window > Preferences > C/C++ > Build > Settings > Discovery >
+    CDT GCC Build-in Compiler Settings
+1. In the text box entitled Command to get compiler specs append "-std=c++11"

 Create a single Eclipse project for everything:

 1. From the File menu, select New > Project...